How To Keep Flood Water Out Of Your House: DIY Tips For Indoor Flooding Prevention

 4. Point your downspouts away from the house

-If you don’t want water to seep into your basement or crawlspace, make sure your downspouts aren’t too close to your house.
+If you don’t want water to seep into your basement or crawlspace, ensure your downspouts aren’t too close to your house.
 You should have one downspout for every 20 feet of gutters on your home, with the downspouts extending 5-10 feet from your home.
-This way, rainwater flowing over your roof won’t pool near your foundation walls, causing standing water and potential damage.
+This way, rainwater over your roof won’t pool near your foundation walls, causing standing water and potential damage.

 5. Mulch should be spaced apart from the siding